SummyKumar/Mark_Pad/README.md

 # ✨ Markdown Editor Tutorial

-A tutorial project for building a beautiful, modern Markdown editor from scratch.
+A  project for building a beautiful, modern Markdown editor from scratch.

 <!--## 📸 Screenshot